Fungal infections

 Ringworm (tinea corporis) causes a ring-shaped rash on the arms, legs or buttocks.
 Despite the name, it is not caused by any type of worm.

-Fungal nail infection When fungus infects the skin under the nail, known as the hyponychium, it is called a fungal nail infection (tinea anguium).
+Fungal nail infection.
+When fungus infects the skin under the nail, known as the hyponychium, it is referred to as a fungal nail infection (tinea unguium).

 Fungi can become resistant to antifungal treatments if they are overused, though this issue is not as widespread as antibacterial resistance.
 If you experience a repeat recurrence of fungal skin infections, it might be worth speaking to your doctor about preventative measures to keep you from becoming infected, rather than using antifungal treatments for long periods of time.